About This Site

 Hotlinking is the practice of displaying images on one web site that are actually hosted on someone else's site, without the consent of the originating site owner.
 Hotlinkers not only use the images without consent, they also use bandwidth from the originating site in order to display them.
 If, for example, you have a myspace page that links to this site to display a Mati Klarwein painting on your page, then you are hotlinking.
 Each time your myspace page loads, it is hitting my server with a request for that image.
 Now, I take a fairly liberal view on this: Although such usage may not be ethically correct, it is all helping to raise awareness and appreciation for the work of Mati Klarwein, which was my purpose in building this site in the first place, so in principal I don't have too much objection.

 The problem is that now such usage has grown to the extent that it accounts for more than 50% of the bandwidth consumed by this site.
-I want to make sure that this site is responsive and provides a good experience for visitors so I am taking steps to prevent hotlinking of images.
-What this means is that if in the past you have been hotlinking images from this site, you will likely see those images replaced with this:
+I want to make sure that this site is responsive and provides a good experience for visitors so if you want to use an image from this site please do so as outlined below.

 Legitimate Image Usage